Harvard Extension Courses in Biological Sciences

 Evolution

-Maria E. Miara PhD, Associate Professor of Biology, Brandeis University
+Maria Miara PhD, Associate Professor of Biology, Brandeis University

 Evolution is such a major tenet of modern biological theory that in 1973, evolutionary biologist Theodosius Dobzhansky penned that "nothing in biology makes sense except in the light of evolution."
 This course provides a comprehensive introduction to evolutionary biology.
 Students are introduced to both short-term and long-term evolutionary processes and they explore the patterns that result from those processes.
 Topics covered include the history of evolutionary theory, evidence for evolution, the origin of life, the origin of animals and the Cambrian explosion, genetic evolution, natural selection, sexual selection, species and speciation, human evolution, and evolutionary issues in modern society.

-Prerequisites: An introductory organismal biology course such as BIOS E-1b.
+Prerequisites: An introductory organismal biology course such as BIOS E-1b (offered previously) or BIOS E-1bx.

 BIOS E-30 Section 1 (16171)